 There are many styles of bike, but we’ll talk about these three :

 - Mountain bike (MTB) – These have chunky tyres, suspension, low gears for climbing hills, and probably a low saddle.
 This type of bike is designed for rough terrain, but could be used on-road if the ride isn’t long or fast.

 - Road bike – Lightweight with an emphasis on aerodynamics, usually with drop handlebars and smooth tyres.
-This type of bike is designed for speed on roads
+This type of bike is designed for speed on smooth roads

-- Hybrid Bike – Falling somewhere between Mountain and Road bikes, a Hybrid will probably have mudguards, maybe a pannier rack, have medium-size tyres with a tread, and flat handlebars.
-This type of bike is primarily designed for comfort and convenience, you might be able to do some gentle off-roading on it (e.g. Bedgebury main tracks), and if you have good fitness then you can probably go at a decent speed too
+- Hybrid Bike – Falling somewhere between Mountain and Road bikes, a Hybrid will probably have mudguards, maybe a pannier rack, have medium-size tyres, and flat handlebars.
+This type of bike is primarily designed for comfort and convenience, you might be able to do some gentle off-roading on it (e.g. the Bedgebury family/main tracks), and if you have good fitness then you can probably go at a decent speed too

 For example, a mountain bike (chunky tyres, tough frame, etc) is the only type of bike suitable for off-road rides, but they’re no good for long and/or fast rides where their weight, knobbly tyres, low gearing and different riding position make them hard-work.